prometheus/docs/content/docs/instrumenting/writing_exporters.md

 around a metric can be added via an info metric, for an example see below how to handle version numbers.

-However there are cases where it is expected that virtually all users of a metric will want the additional information.
+However, there are cases where it is expected that virtually all users of a metric will want the additional information.
 If so, adding a non-unique label, rather than an info metric, is the right solution.
 For example the [mysqld_exporter](https://github.com/prometheus/mysqld_exporter)'s `mysqld_perf_schema_events_statements_total`'s `digest` label is a hash of the full query pattern and is sufficient for uniqueness.
-However it is of little use without the human readable `digest_text` label, which for long queries will contain only the start of the query pattern and is thus not unique.
+However, it is of little use without the human readable `digest_text` label, which for long queries will contain only the start of the query pattern and is thus not unique.
 Thus we end up with both the `digest_text` label for